 Today marks half a year on the road for us!
 So today we will answer the question we get asked quite often – What gear do you use?
 How do you take your photos?
 Where do you edit your photos?
 How can you carry all this around?
-Thus, we have listed the best travel gear 2019 that works for us.
-Well, there is no secret that we travel with only our carry on.
-That is a part of our “Traveling on a budget” approach, thus we try to use as little equipment as possible.
+Thus, we have listed the best travel gear that works for us and that we use as content creators.
+Well, there is no secret that we travel with only our carry on most of the time.
+That is a part of our “Traveling the world cheap“ approach, thus we try to use as little equipment as possible.
 The outcome is quite the opposite and 70 % of our bag content is electronics.
 That leaves us with 2 T-shirts and 2 pairs of socks!
 Okay, just kidding, it is not that bad.
 Let’s dive in!

 |PRODUCT NAME||IMAGE||SHORT DESCRIPTION||PRICE RANGE||BUY HERE|